-'Risk of Exclusion at Lunchtime letters (see ANNEX 5) are used when children are at risk of a lunchtime exclusion.
+'Red Watch Letters' (see Annex C) are used when children are at risk of a lunchtime exclusion.
 These are triggered when pupils are continuously getting lunchtime detentions but this is not having the desired effect of improving their behaviour.
-Self-Regulation and other behaviour cards will have been used to try to improve their behaviour.

 This letter warns parents if their child is at risk of being excluded from lunchtimes and aims to encourage parents to discuss their child's behaviour with them and hopefully act as a deterrent to continued misbehaviour.